Neutrino Decoherence via Modified Dispersion: Results and Discussion

 \subsection{Observables and Relevant Parameters}

 The list of observables emanating from this model, which is of interest to study, as well as the relevant parameters that affect them, is as follows. \begin{enumerate} \item \textbf{Decoherence Strength or Relaxation:} Three independent strength may arise from this model, i.e., $\Gamma_{21}(E)$, $\Gamma_{31}(E)$ and $\Gamma_{32}(E)$.
-These can provide us with new constraints on the upper limits and also help measure the $\delta_{CP}$ phase. \item \textbf{Oscillation Probabilities:} Studying the neutrino survival and transition probabilities can provide insights on decoherence strength parameters, mass hierarchies and help to testify to the flavour equilibration notion and quantify distortions on oscillations creeping in due to decoherence. \item \textbf{Flavour Composition:} One of the outstanding observables to probe quantum decoherence is the flavour composition at neutrino telescopes described more lucidly in Sec. ~\ref{subsec:flavcomp}.
+As a result, different modifications of oscillation patterns will occur after different length of propagation which can in principle be probed by forthcoming experiments. \item \textbf{Oscillation Probabilities:} Studying the neutrino survival and transition probabilities can provide insights on decoherence strength parameters, mass hierarchies and help to testify to the flavour equilibration notion and quantify distortions on oscillations creeping in due to decoherence. \item \textbf{Flavour Composition:} One of the outstanding observables to probe quantum decoherence is the flavour composition at neutrino telescopes described more lucidly in Sec. ~\ref{subsec:flavcomp}.
 This can tell us about the source and the effect of decoherence with respect to a vast range of energy and the path traversed. \end{enumerate}